-2.3.2 Side Wall Combustion Air Terminal
+2.C.2 Side Wall Combustion Air Terminal

-The Laars side wall combustion air terminal (see Table 2) must be used when the unit takes its combustion air through a duct from a side wall.
+The manufacturers side wall combustion air terminal (see Table 2) must be used when the unit takes its combustion air through a duct from a side wall.
 Consider the following when installing the terminal:

-- 1. Do not locate the air inlet terminal near a source of corrosive chemical fumes (e.g., cleaning fluid, chlorinated compounds, etc.) - 2.
+- Do not locate the air inlet terminal near a source of corrosive chemical fumes (e.g., cleaning fluid, chlorinated compounds, etc.) - 2.
 Locate the terminal so that it will not be subject to damage by accident or vandalism. - 3.
 Locate the combustion air terminal so that it cannot be blocked by snow.
 The National Fuel gas code requires that it be at a minimum of 12" above grade.
 Depending on local conditions, the installer should ensure that it remains at least 12" above the maximum potential snow line.
 Seek local municipalities and their codes for appropriate installation techniques.

-WARNING: It is critical that the combustion air intake and the vent terminals remain at least 12" above the maximum potential snow line.
+It is critical that the combustion air intake and the vent terminals remain at least 12" above the maximum potential snow line.
 If either the vent terminal or the air terminal is blocked by snow, there may be potential for the unit to produce excess carbon monoxide and or recirculate flue gasses into the building/dwelling.
 Personal injury or DEATH may occur.
-Natural
+Natural snowfall, drifting, and banking should all be taken into account when locating the terminals in a potential snow environment.